dhp-toolkit/dhp-toolkit.github.io/_posts/2010-03-07-tutorial-github.md

 2. Make an edit to the text, i.e. adjust the **title** or the **body** text.
 3. Save the file and go back to GitHub Desktop — you’ll see the file marked as “modified.”

-For a cheat sheet of Markdown formatting, see: [https://www.markdownguide.org/cheat-sheet/](https://www.markdownguide.org/cheat-sheet/)
+For a cheat sheet of Markdown formatting, see: [https://www.markdownguide.org/cheat-sheet/](https://www.markdownguide.org/cheat-sheet/){:target="_blank" rel="noopener"}

 Now that you know how to safely find and edit your site’s content, let’s learn how to track and publish changes.